Summer camps can be a chance for children and teens to make friends, learn new skills, and spend time

 How will campers move throughout the day at camp?

-Camps should keep campers together in small groups with dedicated staff throughout the day, when possible, to minimize risk of spreading the virus.
+According to the CDC, small groups of campers with dedicated staff, when possible, will help minimize COVID-19 risk.
 Staggered arrival and drop-off times may also help limit contact between groups.

 How will snacks and meals work?

-It may be safest for campers to bring their own meals, if possible, and eat in separate areas or with their smaller group.
-This would be less risky than communal dining halls or cafeterias.
-Ideally, children should also be allowed to bring their own water bottles rather than drinking from water fountains.
+It may be safest for campers bring their own meals, if possible, and eat in separate areas or with their smaller group.
+This would be less risky than dining halls or cafeterias.
+Ideally, children should bring their own water bottles rather than drinking from water fountains.

-Should my child be tested for COVID-19 before going to camp?
+Should my child be tested for COVID-19 before or during camp?

-antibody blood test results should not be used to guide decisions about going or returning to group settings such as schools, dormitories, or correctional facilities.
-The AAP recommends that this guidance be applied to camps, as well.
-Antibody tests only show if someone had the virus at one point in time.
+antibody blood tests should not be used in decisions about going to camp.
+These tests only show if someone had the virus at one point in time.
 They can't identify someone who still has an active infection

 without symptoms, for example.
 Also, a camper who is negative for COVID-19 on the first day of camp may not remain negative throughout the camp session.